Internal Consistency: The Executive Skill No One Trains

 The Real Differentiator

-The next level of leadership is not more insight.
+The next level of leadership does not require more insight.
+Most people already have more insight than they are currently acting on.

-Internal consistency is the executive skill that no formal training addresses explicitly.
-Yet it determines who compounds results over time and who stays locked in cycles of restarting.
+Internal consistency is the executive skill that no formal training addresses directly.
+Yet it is the one that determines who builds durable results and who stays locked in cycles of starting over.

-What pattern do you repeat when things get difficult?
+What pattern shows up repeatedly when things get difficult?

 What decision have you been revisiting instead of executing?